ExpIMD/Life_Game/README.md

 ## Game Rules

-Any live cell with fewer than two live neighbors dies (by loneliness).
+Any live cell with fewer than two live neighbors dies.
 Any live cell with two or three live neighbors stays alive.
-Any live cell with more than three live neighbors dies (by overpopulation).
+Any live cell with more than three live neighbors dies.
-Any dead cell with exactly three live neighbors becomes alive (reproduction).
+Any dead cell with exactly three live neighbors becomes alive.
-Neighbors are counted in all 8 directions around the cell (including diagonals).
+Neighbors are counted in all 8 directions around the cell including diagonals.

 ## User Features